Gene Bukhman, MD, PhD

 Associate Professor of Medicine and Associate Professor of Global Health and Social Medicine, Harvard Medical School

-For nearly 20 years, Dr. Bukhman has argued that for those living in extreme poverty, NCDs are best understood as part of the “long tail” of global health equity, one that demands a new science of integration.
-He has translated this critique into practical delivery strategies—such as the Package of Essential NCD Interventions – Plus (PEN-Plus)—that are now impacting patients’ lives in more than a dozen countries.
+Between 2010 and 2015, Dr. Bukhman was the senior technical advisor on noncommunicable diseases to the Rwanda Ministry of Health.
+Over the past 15 years, he has argued that for those living in extreme poverty, NCDs are best understood as part of the “long tail” of global health equity that demands a new “science of integration.”
+He has translated this critique into practical delivery strategies such PEN-Plus (the Package of Essential Noncommunicable Disease Interventions–Plus).
+These strategies are now impacting the lives of thousands of people living with severe childhood-onset conditions such as type 1 diabetes, sickle cell disease, and rheumatic and congenital heart disease in more than a dozen countries.

-Dr. Bukhman was the lead author and a co-chair of the 1996–2020 Lancet Commission on Reframing NCDs and Injuries for the Poorest Billion.
-He now co-chairs the 23-country NCDI Poverty Network, launched in December 2020 to support implementation of the Lancet Commission’s recommendations.
+Dr. Bukhman was the lead author and co-chair of the 1996–2020 Lancet Commission on Reframing NCDs and Injuries for the Poorest Billion.
+He is currently Co-Chair of the 27-country NCDI Poverty Network, which launched in December 2020 to support implementation of the Lancet Commission’s recommendations.